© Crown copyright 2017

 Drug misuse accounted for nearly 1 in 8 deaths among people in their 20s and 30s registered in 2015.

-There is also considerable geographical variation in the drug misuse deaths figures, with the highest rates in the 3 northernmost regions of England (North East, North West and Yorkshire and the Humber).
+There is also considerable geographical variation in the drug misuse deaths figures, with the highest rates in the 2 northernmost regions of England (North East and North West).
 The lowest rate is in the East Midlands.

 Costs to society